thuangb/ADD-GCN/README.md

 ## Citations
-Please consider citing our paper in your publications if the project helps your research.
+Please consider citing the paper in your publications if the project helps your research.
 BibTeX reference is as follows.
 ```
 @inproceedings{ye2020add,
   title   =  {Attention-Driven Dynamic Graph Convolutional Network for Multi-Label Image Recognition},